-The PDF file accessed via the link below contains the results of our research into a Yeo family in Ireland: the ancestors and descendants of Henry Yeo of Dublin born c1777.
+The PDF file accessed via the link below contains the results of Mike and David’s research into a Yeo family in Ireland: the ancestors and descendants of Henry Yeo of Dublin born c1777.

 The linked PDF file contains significant new material, much of it not previously in the public domain.
 The file is subject to copyright as indicated.
 Users of some operating systems might need Adobe Acrobat to view it.

 Previous research by others into the descendants of William Yeo and Agnes Savery – who baptised children at Totnes in the late 16th century – has identified the marriage of Henry Yeo and Martha Byrne in Dublin in 1807.
 From his estimated birth year of 1777, it has been suggested that Henry’s parents might have been a William Yeo, baptised in Plymouth in 1750, and Martha Duer, who he married in Chichester in 1776.

 The authors have reviewed that descendancy.
 They have also undertaken an extensive search of Irish sources.
 The earliest found are references in lists from the probate court at Armagh in 1663 (to the will of James Yeo, hatband maker of Dublin) and in 1677 (to administration of the estate of Humphrey Yeo, apparently from Devon).
 Both are too far away for them to propose a direct link to the Henry Yeo born a century later.
 They then find only two further Yeo records before 1770 and the award that year of Freeman of the City of Dublin to Henry Yeo, carpenter.
 This is followed in the early 1800s by a small cluster of awards of freeman and marriages of Yeos – in both of which this Henry Yeo features.